jbrown1618/vector/docs/api/vector.sparsematrix.getsparsedata.md

 `Map<number, Map<number, S>>`

-The contents of the matrix as a nested map of rowIndex to columnIndex to nonzero value
+The contents of the matrix